nadimra/handball-detection/README.md

 Outputs are saved in ``/project_HRNet/outputs``.
 If a handball occured, an additional image ``decision.png`` will show the frame of when the handball occured.

 # Acknowledgements
+Our code is built on [HRNet](https://github.com/stefanopini/simple-HRNet) and [YOLOv5](https://github.com/ultralytics/yolov5).
+We thank the authors for sharing their codes.